jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 * All attachments lists are updated by Ajax and do not require full page reloads.
 * You can "attach" URLs as well as files to content items.
 * You can show the attachments list anywhere in an article (or content item).
-* New optional field in attachments lists to display the name of the uploader
 * The Attachments extension supports "Attachments plugins".
 These plugins allow attaching files to any content item that invokes the ``onPrepareContent`` plugin.
 For example, you can attach files to Category descriptions.